6 Things To Do in Lunenburg, Canada

 Signs on the Lunenburg wharf.
 Photos by Rene Cizio

-See the Bluenose II: This is a replica of the famous racing schooner Bluenose, which was built in Lunenburg in 1921.
-The Bluenose II is a National Historic Site of Canada, and it is a popular tourist attraction.
+See the Bluenose II: This is a replica of the famous racing schooner Bluenose.
+It was built in Lunenburg in 1921.
+The Bluenose II is a National Historic Site of Canada.
+It’s a popular tourist attraction.

 A long, dark blue doubled masted boat sits in the harbor